jebax/TheShallotReact/README.md

 This is a React re-imagining of [this](https://github.com/jebax/TheShallotSummary) pure JS project.
 After learning how amazing React is for creating single-page apps, I decided I had to give this a go!

+I use Travis for CI; a production build is available here: http://the-shallot.surge.sh/.

 ## My approach
 I used a test-driven approach for this project, with Jest, Enzyme, and Cypress as my testing technologies.
 This is also my first project using React best practices (as of Dec 2018) such as functional components and PropTypes, after diving head-first into the framework in previous projects.